-The default maximum size of uploaded photos is; the photo will be compressed to fit the user interface elements where it is displayed.
-Note that the maximum size of uploaded files may be further limited by your service provider.
+There is a maximum size of 9MB for photos.
+However, photos are compressed to fit the user interface elements where they are displayed.
+Note that the maximum size for uploaded files may be further limited by your service provider.

 Maximum concurrent chats - Limit number of chats on the agent

 Maximum concurrent chats lets you define the total number of concurrent chats an agent will process at a given time.
 If this setting is configured, the system will choose the smaller number from between this setting and the Omni-Channel Routing setting for chat (i.e., if chat is configured at the maximum, too).